igwgames/nes-starter-kit/README.md

 - Should probably target windows explicitly - need to either not require GOW, or make it very explicit.
 The simpler the better.
 At the same time though, makefiles are absurdly powerful... food for thought.
 - Do we want to give the player a sword/something similar?
 Or can we get by not doing that?
+- Improve the banking script to actually have the cache
+- Add an error screen, and use it from banking script.
+(More places?)
+- Pretty fade in/out methods
+- Add music early.
+- Add contact info to title && error screen (error screen, include developer name too)?